Improve your anatomy learning through better note taking

 Now that you have your notes in front of you, what do you do with them?
 You certainly do not simply read them and you definitely should not just re-read them!
 You can do better than that!

-Learn in the most effective and efficient way possible using Kenhub’s learning strategies.
-You can find a variety of study strategies that will make anatomy a joy to learn!
+Learn in the most effective and efficient way possible using Kenhub's quizzes and fill-in-the-blank exercises!
 Do you want to be a child again and study by playing games or convince yourself that learning styles are a myth?
 Perhaps you want to become a master memorizer by learning about mind palaces, in order to crush all the branches of the maxillary artery.
 Go and check the section out!
 These only represent the tip of the iceberg.
 However, you might not need to do any of the above because Kenhub’s videos are notes themselves.
 They deliver essential knowledge in a brief and easy to understand teaching style!

 As you can see, note taking is not as easy as everyone makes it out to be.
 If you simply open your anatomy book and start writing down information, you can easily fall into the common traps which cannot wait to trip you up!
 Luckily for you, taking notes is a skill and if you are aware of a few secrets, you can easily improve it!